-- Mulholland Dr. movie (2001) review: As an ambitious, unbalanced Hollywood star wannabe, Naomi Watts – in what amounts to a dual role – delivers a phenomenal performance in David Lynch’s roaming, freakish, and ultimately excruciating depiction of the annihilation of an individual’s dreams.
+Mulholland Dr. movie (2001) review: As an ambitious, unbalanced Hollywood star wannabe, Naomi Watts – in what amounts to a dual role – delivers a career-making performance in David Lynch’s roaming, freakish, and ultimately excruciating depiction of the annihilation of an individual’s dreams.

-Starring a phenomenal Naomi Watts, David Lynch’s Mulholland Dr. provides a panoramic view of L.A.’s rotting underbelly
+Mulholland Dr. movie review: A phenomenal Naomi Watts stars in David Lynch’s panoramic portrait of L.A.’s rotting underbelly

 Screenwriter-director David Lynch’s stream-of-consciencelessness take on Hollywood and the pursuit of the so-called “American Dream,” Mulholland Dr. is impossible to pigeonhole as belonging to any one particular narrative genre.
 Depending on which segment you’re watching, the film is a black comedy, a mystery thriller, a psychological drama, a horror story.